 - Maintaining and improving the quality of provision in teaching and learning in the field

-- Advising research and funding councils, and other relevant national and international bodies
+- Advising research and funding bodies, and other relevant national and international bodies, including professional practice and training associations

 - Promoting the interests of students